stephensmalley/selinuxns/README.md

 On the host OS, you need a modified container runtime to launch the container with its own SELinux namespace.
 To avoid hardcoding the current kernel API for unsharing the SELinux namespace into the container runtime code, a modified libselinux is provided that abstracts this interface behind a general API.
 For prototyping purposes, we are using the systemd-nspawn container runtime since it is small, easily extended, and in C (i.e. no need for other language bindings), and because we already have to modify systemd for the container anyway.

 #### Build modified libselinux
-A modified version of libselinux has been created on the selinuxns branch of my selinux userspace fork that provides a selinux_unshare() API call for unsharing the SELinux namespace and an unshareselinux utility program that allows one to exercise the API to run a shell or command in its own SELinux namespace.
+A modified version of libselinux has been created on the selinuxns branch of my selinux userspace fork that provides a selinux_unshare() API call for unsharing the SELinux namespace, an is_selinux_unshared() API call for detecting whether one is in an unshared SELinux namespace that has not yet been fully initialized (i.e. no policy loaded yet), an unshareselinux utility program that allows one to exercise the APIs to run a shell or command in its own SELinux namespace, and an selinuxunshared utility program to test for being in an unshared SELinux namespace that has not yet been fully initialized.

 <details><summary>Expand commands</summary>